 Insurance companies deem these laser and surgical procedures to be “cosmetic, elective, and not a medical necessity”, but they are anything but that.
 These treatments are “restorative” and “reconstructive” and have nothing to do with cosmetics.
 Port wine stains are progressive lesions that never resolve.
 They can thicken, develop cobbling, and impair vital structures.
 Hemangiomas can be disfiguring, ulcerative, painful, problematic, and even life threatening.

 Insurance companies that cover early treatment will actually be saving money in the long run as older port wine stains and hemangiomas left untreated will require more surgeries and laser treatments than lesions treated early in infancy.
 Early treatment, therefore, is a win/win/win.
 The baby wins, the family wins, and the insurance company wins.
-For information about how to go about filing an insurance claim, see here.

 The Vascular Birthmarks Foundation is calling on all primary care physicians in the country and around the world to refer infants at the baby’s four-week appointment to a vascular birthmarks specialist if a vascular birthmark is still present, does not appear to be resolving, and has the potential to become disfiguring or problematic.
 We also call on every insurance company to reexamine their policy on denying the treatment of infants with vascular birthmarks and approve early intervention.